Hacker0x01/docs.hackerone.com/docs/hackers/signal-and-impact.md

 Impact is the average Reputation per bounty.
 Reputation is gained based on the relative size of the awarded bounty, making Impact an aggregate representation of report severity.

+Signal provides a means of identifying hackers who've had consistently valid reports while Impact highlights those with the greatest severity.
+Both signal and Impact will help you benefit through an improved understanding of your performance relative to your peers.

 ### Signal and Impact Facts
 * Signal and Impact are only calculated when there are more than 3 closed reports or 3 bounties respectively.
 * Signal is measured on a scale from -10 to 7, corresponding to Reputation changes for triage states ranging from "Spam" to "Resolved."